- Name: Sarah Ellen Rosenbaum

 I assume it’s a different approach involving a lot more critical thinking than usual, right?

-We wanted to ask whether you could see carry-on from this learning.
+We wanted to ask whether you could see a carry-on from this learning.
 Because this must be something you want them to keep until adulthood.

 Right.
 Yeah.
 Well, let me describe some of what we learned in the last project.
 In parallel with working with primary school students, we were funded to do a mass media intervention, basically with the same objectives, but a different target audience.

-We ended up targeting parents of primary school children, and developed a parallel set resources for them.
-We created a series of podcast episodes using the same human-centred design approach with lots of iterations to develop the material.
+We ended up targeting parents of primary school children and developed a parallel set of resources for them.
+We created a series of podcast episodes using the same human-centered design approach with lots of iterations to develop the material.
 Some of the parents were illiterate, so we needed to create a resource that could also reach these groups, which is how we landed on an audio resource.
-The underlying learning content was pretty much the same thing that the kids were learning, but a completely different format, different stories and an audio delivery.
-For the trial, we made sure that people were actually listening to the podcasts – a team of research assistants each followed up a number of participants over some weeks, and delivered two episodes of the podcast per visit using portable media players, collecting answers to the trial questionnaire at the end.
-So you could say it was an explanatory trial, to see if this intervention could work, because we made sure participants listened, and then measured the effect of their listening on learning outcomes, rather than a pragmatic trial.
+The underlying learning content was pretty much the same thing that the kids were learning, but a completely different format, different stories, and an audio delivery.
+For the trial, we made sure that people were actually listening to the podcasts – a team of research assistants each followed up with a number of participants over some weeks, and delivered two episodes of the podcast per visit using portable media players, collecting answers to the trial questionnaire at the end.
+So you could say it was an explanatory trial, to see if this intervention could work because we made sure participants listened, and then measured the effect of their listening on learning outcomes, rather than a pragmatic trial.

 We did a one-year follow-up trial, both with the primary school students and with the parents.
 What we found was that the learning resources resulted in large learning effects in both trials.
 We were quite surprised by the results from both groups.
 The children and the parents learned a lot more than we expected.
 (You can read about these trials in the two Lancet publications – the primary school evaluation and podcast evaluation).
 But after one year, something interesting happened in the follow-up trials.
 What we saw was that more children in the intervention group had a passing score after one year, whereas the number of parents in the intervention group with a passing score decreased after a year.
 The parents had lost more of what they had learned.
 That the kids increased their knowledge after one year was very interesting.
 It shows that it’s a good idea to teach people these kind of concepts when they are young.